 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in supporting the above Capital Home Loans transfer of equity information :
+Important warnings to consider in further to the above Capital Home Loans transfer of equity Questions and Answers :

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Capital Home Loans conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.